Permutation Tests for Infection Graphs: Problem setup

 \section{Problem setup}

-We begin by establishing some notation for infections and graph-based hypothesis testing.
-We then describe two random infection models for which our main results are applicable, and then we introduce terminology relevant to our invariant test statistics.
+We begin by establishing the notation we will use for infections and graph-based hypothesis testing.
+We then describe two random infection models for which our main results are applicable, followed by terminology relevant to our invariant test statistics.